pellcorp/creality-wiki/docs/config_overrides.md

 ## Git Backups for Configuration Overrides

-If the ~/pellcorp-overrides is a git repo, calling the CONFIG_OVERRIDES or `~/pellcorp/tools/config-overrides.sh` will generate a new git commit and push it to origin if any files are changed.
+If the pellcorp-overrides directory is a git repo, calling the CONFIG_OVERRIDES or `~/pellcorp/tools/config-overrides.sh` will generate a new git commit and push it to origin if any files are changed.

 ### Create repository